Emissions reduction targets

 In the future we will implement further measures such as:

-- The continuation and enhancement of the measures above and a continual review and adoption of further measures
+• The continuation and enhancement of the measures above and a continual review and adoption of further initiatives that are deemed suitable

-- 100% HVO utilisation for Lovell hired plant and equipment.
-We currently sit at around 75% utilisation due to availability but expect to be at 85% in 2023
+• 100% HVO utilisation for Lovell hired plant and equipment.
+We currently sit at around 89% utilisation and we’re aiming for 95% in 2024

-- Increase the use of hybrid generators on site, including battery storage and PV arrays where practical
+• Increase the use of hybrid generators on site, incorporating battery storage

 Declaration and Sign Off